 One Cup Of Coffee Can Change An Entrepreneur’s Life Forever.
 Just Ask Alessandro Bisagni

-In 2010, Generation T lister Alessandro Bisagni made a routine play straight out of the young entrepreneur’s handbook: he added a new contact on LinkedIn and arranged to meet them for coffee.
+In 2010, Generation T honouree Alessandro Bisagni made a routine play straight out of the young entrepreneur’s handbook: he added a new contact on LinkedIn and arranged to meet them for coffee.
 Little did he know at the time, the project he pitched would change his life forever.

 The contact was Grant Horsfield, co-founder of China-based resort brand Naked Retreats, and the pitch was to be sustainability consultant for the construction of Horsfield’s new resort, Naked Stables.
 The project was the first for what’s now known as BEE, Bisagni’s sustainability-focused engineering, consulting and tech company that specialises in green buildings.